 It is recommended that you and your agent attend the inspection.
 This will provide an opportunity to discuss any questions or concerns you may have regarding the home including, home maintenance recommendations.
 While our home inspection reports include concise explanations and images, seeing defects in person adds more clarity.

-Within 24-48 hours of the inspection being completed, you will be furnished with a comprehensive report describing what was inspected and the condition of those components.
+Within 24-48 hours of the inspection being completed, you will be furnished with a report describing what was inspected and the condition of those components.